juan-duenas/App_coffee_counter/README.md

 ## Requirements

-**Attention** For these scripts to be able to run correctly, they must be executed from a locally cloned yolov5 repo as root.
+**Attention** For these scripts to be able to run correctly, they require functions sourced from YOLOv5 repo.
+Make sure you clone a copy of that repo and define the paths correctly on each script via the `config.py` file